eggplantpasta/oracle-data-dictionary-doc/README.md

 This personal project is pre-pre-alpha.
 It's quite fiddly to use and incomplete (not everything you read here exists).
 Sorry.

-Refer to the issue queue to see plans and progress.

 ## Overview

 This project grew out of my need for something simpler with more modern markup than [PLDOC](http://sourceforge.net/projects/pldoc/).
 I have used only SQL scripts and PL/SQL so it has no requirements outside of database and file system access.
 The output HTML is styled using [Bootstrap 3](http://getbootstrap.com/) for a modern, clean look.

 ## Installation